qmk/qmk_firmware/docs/feature_leader_key.md

 ## Customization

-The Leader Key feature has some additional customization that you can perform here.
+The Leader Key feature has some additional customization to how the Leader Key feature works.
 It has two functions that can be called at certain parts of the process.
 Namely `leader_start()` and `leader_end()`.

 The `leader_start()` function is called when you tap the `KC_LEAD` key, and the `leader_end()` function is called when either the leader sequence is completed, or the leader timeout is hit.

-You can add these functions to your `keymap.c` file to add feedback (such as beeping or playing music).
+You can add these functions to your code (`keymap.c` usually) to add feedback to the Leader sequences (such as beeping or playing music).

 ```c
 void leader_start(void) {